cantlin/at.cantl.in/_posts/2012-04-08-hackerbio.md

 ![What's your stack?](/images/hbio_stack.png)

-Once you get behind the fancy registration UI, the app is really nothing more than a <a href="http://prawn.majesticseacreature.com/">Prawn</a> (<3) renderer (albeit quite a nice one), with a little Markdown parsing thrown in for for good measure.
-It's running on <a href="http://www.mongodb.org/">Rails 3.1</a> backed by <a href="http://www.mongodb.org/">MongoDB</a>.
+Once you get behind the fancy registration UI, the app is really nothing more than a [Prawn](http://prawn.majesticseacreature.com) (&lt;3) renderer (albeit quite a nice one), with a little Markdown parsing thrown in for for good measure.
+It's running on [Rails 3.1](http://rubyonrails.org) backed by [MongoDB](http://www.mongodb.org/).

 ![Editor](/images/hbio_editor.png)